An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Methodology

-where the residual link preserves the previous state embeddings that is excluded in the generation process of $\mathbf{U}_\mathrm{S}^k$; the LayerNorm technique standardizes the data distribution at each layer to stabilize the training process.
+where the residual link preserves the previous state embeddings that are excluded in the generation process of $\mathbf{U}_\mathrm{S}^k$; the LayerNorm technique standardizes the data distribution at each layer to stabilize the training process.